bryanbrotonel/bryanbrotonel/README.md

 ### I'm a Web Developer from Vancouver, Canada.

-I am a tech ✨ *enthusiast* ✨ passionate about utilizing technology 💻 to express my creativity 🎨.
-Web development bridges that gap between creativity and tech, allowing me to create optimized solutions with a personal touch. 🤝
+I am a tech ✨ *nerd* ✨ passionate about utilizing technology 💻 to express my creativity 🎨.
+Web development bridges that gap, allowing me to create optimized solutions to complex problems. 👨‍💻

-- ⚡ Fun fact: I hate running, yet I do it all the time
+- 🔭 I’m currently working on something fresh and exciting 👀
+- 🌱 I’m currently learning Jest and Next.js
+- 👯 I’m looking to collaborate on new app ideas and interview preparation
 - 🧠 I’m looking for insight with resume reviews, industry experience, techinical interviews
-- 🔭 I’m currently working on something fresh and exciting 👀
-- 🌱 I’m currently learning Express, Jest
-- 💬 Talk to me about basketball 🏀, pop culture 💅, your day ☕️
+- 💬 Talk to me about your career 💼, your day ☕️, basketball 🏀
+- ⚡ Fun fact: I have a love/hate relationship running
 <!-- - 📫 How to reach me: ... -->
 <!-- - 👯 I’m looking to collaborate on ... -->